gnembon/fabric-carpet/docs/scarpet/Full.md

 Triggered right after a lightning strikes.
 Lightning entity as well as potential horseman trap would already be spawned at that point. `mode` is `true` if the lightning did cause a trap to spawn.

-### `__on_explosion(pos, power, source, create_fire, blocks)`
-Triggered right before an explosion blows up, right before any changes to the world are done, but the decision to blow up is already made.
-The parameter `blocks` contains the list of block that will blow up (or would blow up if `explosionNoBlockDamage` is setted to `true`).

 ### `__on_carpet_rule_changes(rule, new_value)`
 Triggered when a carpet mod rule is changed.
 It includes extension rules, not using default `/carpet` command, which will then be namespaced as `namespace:rule`.